 Chase Sapphire Preferred Card

-The Chase Sapphire Preferred® is an excellent travel credit card for road trips and air travel.
+The Chase Sapphire Preferred® Card is an excellent travel credit card for road trips and air travel.
 One reason why is for its strong travel protection benefits while having a reasonable $95 annual fee (and no foreign transaction fee).
 It’s also a top contender for earning bonus points on restaurants, takeout, and food delivery thanks to the addition of DoorDash DashPass benefits.

 You can have more peace of mind this road trip with primary rental car insurance.
 Decline the rental agency’s collision damage waiver at pickup to qualify for this coverage.
 Chase can insure most rental cars up to the actual cash vehicle of the car for theft and collision claims.
 Your personal auto insurance policy activates after the Chase coverage pays out.

 The Chase Sapphire Preferred also has these benefits that can be handy on a road trip: